fbpx

 To many people, hair shedding in the summer is a mystery.
 But it is a fact confirmed by research that more hair follicles part ways with the body during summer.
 The reason why it happens is as a result of the hair follicle getting to the resting phase.
 The medical term for this is telogen effluvium.

 Understanding hair loss requires that you are conversant with the hair cycle.
-Four stages occur under different duration.
-The anagen phase lasts up to seven years, catagen stays for only a few weeks, while telogen lasts up to four months.
+Seven stages of hair loss occur under different durations.
+The anagen phase lasts up to seven years, catagen stays for only a few weeks, and telogen lasts up to four months.
 Once the cycle is complete, hair shedding occurs for a new cycle to begin.

 The Telogen Effluvium Effect